 These studentships are funded by the ESRC Grand Union Doctoral Partnership.
 They’re fully funded for 4 years full time or 8 years part time, covering tuition fees (at UK/EU level) and a stipend.
 Learn more about Grand Union funding support.

 How to apply

-Development Policy and Practice at the OU challenges 'top-down' and aid-driven development policy models and promotes research into more participatory and inclusive approaches.
-In particular, its approach to 'inclusive innovation' focuses attention on how technological, economic and social innovations in food, health and education systems and sustainable energy infrastructures can bring benefits to marginalised groups.
-Underpinning this pathway is a history of research at the OU on the social and economic impacts of innovation and the political dimensions of development, all with a strong orientation to policy and practice.
+DPP at the OU challenges 'top-down' and aid-driven development policy models and promotes research into more participatory and inclusive approaches.
+In particular, its approach to 'inclusive innovation' focuses attention on how technological, economic and social innovations in food, health, and education systems can bring benefits to marginalised groups.
+Underpinning this pathway is a history of research in DPP on sustainable energy infrastructures, migration, security, heritage, sustainability, climate change, and the political dimensions of development, all with a strong orientation to policy and practice.

 Applications are invited on one or more of the following themes:

-- age, ageing and later life
+- ageing and later life

 - children, young people, parenting and families